windo1845/company-profile-api/README.md

 # Company Profile API

-A simple backend to manage company profile data, with accessible API endpoints for products, news, slides, videos, menus, and pages.
+A simple backend to manage one or multiple company profiles, with accessible API endpoints for products, news, slides, videos, menus, and pages.

 ---